jukto-ai/.github/profile/README.md

   <img src="favicon.png" alt="Jukto Logo" width="280" />
 </p>

 **Jukto** (Bengali for *`connected`*) is a next-generation **Collaborative Data OS** designed to unify fragmented workflows into a single, AI-native layer.
 It enables teams to turn raw data into **collective intelligence**, blending code, natural language, and real-time collaboration.

-Palantir proved what’s possible when organizations fuse data and decision-making.
+Palantir proved what’s possible when data and decisions come together.
 But Foundry is closed and out of reach for most.
-Jukto democratizes that power: an accessible, flexible data OS for teams of any size.
-Built for transparency, trust, and collaboration between humans and AI.
+Jukto democratizes that power: an accessible, flexible data OS built for transparency, trust, and collaboration between humans and AI.

 **Mission:**
 To empower every organization to turn raw data into collective intelligence by unifying fragmented tools into a single, collaborative operating system.

 **Vision:**
-Jukto will become the default data OS for organizations, replacing fragmented tools with a single layer where humans + AI reason together.
+Jukto will be the default Data OS for organizations - replacing silos with a single layer where humans + AI reason together.
 “Every company will run on data.
 Jukto is how they’ll run on intelligence.”

 ---
 <div align="center">